Souverain: Assessment

 The independent Timeform organisation assigned a rating of 135 to Souverain in 1947 (the first year for which annual ratings were published), making him the equal of Chanteur as the highest-rated older horse in Europe.
 Marsyas, who did not race in Britain that year, was not included in the ratings.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Souverain the twenty-first best French-trained horse of the 20th century and the second-best horse foaled in 1943, behind Sayani and ahead of Assault.

 Stud record

 Souverain was retired to stand as a stallion in France, although he was briefly moved to Britain in the mid 1950s.
 He was not considered a success as a sire of winners although he did sire Scot, a colt which won the Prix Royal Oak in 1957.

 Pedigree

+Souverain is inbred 4S x 4S to the stallion Ajax, meaning that he appears fourth generation twice on the sire side of his pedigree.